PelionIoT/pelion-ready-example/README.md

 For the Firmware update over the air (FOTA), you need the following:

 * [FlashIAP](https://github.com/ARMmbed/mbed-os/blob/master/drivers/FlashIAP.h) - Flash In-Application Programming (IAP).
-* [Mbed Bootloader](https://github.com/ARMmbed/mbed-bootloader) or a bootloader compatible with Mbed Cloud Client.
+* [Mbed Bootloader](https://github.com/ARMmbed/mbed-bootloader) or a bootloader compatible with Pelion Client.
 * TCP connection - the current Firmware Download client only supports HTTP download over TCP (this will be resolved in a future release, so that CoAP blockwise transfer will be used for UDP connections).

 ### References